RetroGameDeveloper/rustro_arch/README.md

 # rustro_arch

-A small lightweight LibRetro Frontend written in Rust (learning project)
+A small lightweight LibRetro Frontend written in Rust for MacOSX/Linux/Windows.

+## Features

+* Save/Load Save States
+* Multiple Save Slots for each game
+* Remappable Buttons
+* Supports RetroArch config loading (`retroarch.cfg`)
+* Limited Audio Support

+---

+# Creating your own LibRetro Frontend in Rust Tutorial

+Additionally, this document serves as a tutorial that will guide you through the process of creating your own libretro frontend.

+By following the steps below, you can learn how it works and get started right away.

 # Step 1 - Setup MiniFB